VERITAS-Observatory/V2DL3/utils/v2dl3-eventdisplay-docker/README.md

 ## Building the Image

-Note that this Dockerfile is prepared for a Github Action workflow.
+Docker packages are prepared for each release with a Github Action workflow, see the package registry [here](https://github.com/VERITAS-Observatory/V2DL3/pkgs/container/v2dl3).

-V2DL3 source code is expected to be in the current directory.
+To build images locally:

 ```bash
 docker build -t vts-v2dl3 .